Associate Professor, Principle Investigator

 Karlo received his M.Sc. in Molecular Biology from the University of Zagreb, Croatia in 2018.
 In his master thesis at the Department of Molecular Biology he investigated the effects of ascorbic acid on osteosarcoma cancer stem cells.
 He joined the Wickström lab in May 2018 and is interested in the role of nuclear actin in chromatin architecture, transcription, and stem cell fate regulation.
 In his free time he enjoys traveling, meeting new people and trying local food.

 Eman received her Masters of Science in Biotechnology from the American University in Cairo, Egypt in 2016.
-In 2017 she joined the Wickström lab at the Max Planck Institute for her PhD work.
+In 2017 she joined the Wickström lab for her PhD work.
 Eman is interested in the mechanisms and functional significance in cell fate plasticity both in healthy tissue resident stem cells and in cancer.

 Chrstine received her Bachelor of Science in Biology from University of North Carolina at Chapel Hill.
 She then moved on to do her PhD at the same university on mechanism by which Short Palate Lung Nasal Clone 1 (SPLUNC1) inhibits the Epithelial Sodium Channel.
 After graduating in 2016 she joined the Wickström lab.
 Christine is interested in stem cell metabolism and in how metabolic changes in the stem cell niche guide cell fate changes and stem cell function.